dsfreedom/taskmaster/README.md

 Cancel editing on Esc key press or delete todo if title is empty.
 Handle API responses for successful updates or deletions and display error messages for failures.

-### Available Scripts

-`Deploy` - available to deploy your application to gh-pages

-`SCSS Preprocessor` - available to write your styles with modern style language

 [DEMO LINK](https://dsfreedom.github.io/taskmaster/)